ahgamut/cosmo-gcc-plugin/README.md

 rewrite the AST where necessary.

 Disadvantage: It may be slow to check every `case` in every `switch`.
-Also, it is known how much type information is present for the plugin to use -- for example, does the plugin know if the `case` is a `#define`, `static const`, `extern const`, or (ouch) an arbitrary expression?
+Also, it is not known how much type information is present for the plugin to use -- for example, does the plugin know if the `case` is a `#define`, `static const`, `extern const`, or (ouch) an arbitrary expression?

+## Possible implementation: intercept the error and modify necessary AST

+In this method, the plugin would activate only if `gcc` was raising a `case constant` error with respect to a particular `switch` statement.

+Advantage: best of both worlds -- requires no manual labor, and we check/modify only those `switch` statements which actually need to be modified.

+Disadvantage: may not be possible -- It is not yet clear if `gcc` allows a plugin to intercept the error message and then modify the AST.
+There is also an issue of the `case constant` error being raised due to some unrelated issue, and the plugin making things worse.

 ## References: